-A Certificate of Approval (COA) is the document issued by the division that identifies and declares provider certification under OAR Chapter 309, Division 8, and service delivery rules in OAR Chapter 309, Division 19.
+A Certificate of Approval (COA) is the document issued by the division that identifies and declares provider certification and service delivery rules under OAR Chapter 309, Division 8.
 The COA identifies the scope of approved services and the locations where the COA is approved.
-If a primary care or specialty clinic renders behavioral health services only through board-licensed providers and/or board-registered interns working toward licensure, then the clinic does not need a COA.
+If a primary care or specialty clinic renders behavioral health services only through board-licensed providers and/or board-registered associates working toward licensure, then the clinic does not need a COA.